 Grease a bundt pan or tube pan

-Repeat 2 times with remaining batter and filling
+Repeat 2 times with the remaining batter and filling

 Bake until wooden pick inserted near center comes out clean, approximately 1 hour.

-Cool slightly and then remove from pan by inverting onto plate.
+Cool slightly and then remove from pan by inverting onto a plate.

 When almost cooled, drizzle with Glaze and serve.